elraffa/itchallenge/README.md

 ## Backend

 Backend was developed in **Node.js** using **Express**.
 The endpoint api/products was created.
 It accepts HTTP requests via GET, POST, PUT and DELETE methods.
 I have set up a database in MongoDB for testing.
 All products have an id, name, description, image_url and price.
 Images are retrieved from an external source (https://unsplash.com).
 For server development I am using the libraries concurrently, dotenv, express, cors and mongoose to create models to help connecting to the database.
 Requests have been tested with Postman.
 As per initial instructions, no authorization is required to access these endpoints.
-With a little more time I could have provided authorization to the app using middleware and JWT for token management.
 - All products can be fetched via GET request to https://itchallenge-fr.herokuapp.com/api/products
 - A new product can be added to the database through a POST request to https://itchallenge-fr.herokuapp.com/api/products sending a JSON trough the body of the request with name, description, image_url and price
 - A product can be deleted with a DELETE request to https://itchallenge-fr.herokuapp.com/api/products/:id where id is the id of each product.